|My sous vide filet with wine chestnut sauce|

 Every word of that statement is true!
 The picture up top is my filet, but the coupon picture is from Certified Steak & Seafood and it shows a sous vide filet even more clearly.

 I invite you to try McGuyver style sous vide at home, but especially with Certified Steak & Seafood steaks.
-They are even giving you a $25 off coupon.

 You should also Like them on Facebook so that you can be notified of any other specials/offers.